Certification and Recertification:

 Can a certification be extended?
 Is there a grace period?

 Certifications are never extended beyond their expiration date.
 There is no grace period.
 Certifications are valid for three years, and must be recertified before they expire.
 Graduates are expected to track their expiration dates and recertify in a timely manner.
-We will e-mail out a reminder to graduates about 4 months prior to their expiration date.
+We will e-mail out a reminder to graduates 6 months and 3 months before their expiration date.
 If you want to assure that you receive one, please inform us of your current e-mail address.

 Does WMAI recognize non-WMAI training for recertification purposes?